OxfordDemSci/UkraineNowPop/src/covariates/README.md

 There are three "hyperparameters" : (1) $t$ in the cumulative scaling that is the time window for the cumulative effect (2) $t$ in the temporal scaling that is the time window for the baseline comparison (3) $i$ in the geographical scaling that is the geographical window for the baseline comparison.

-Current hyperparameters are: (1) sum over 12 weeks, (2) centered and scaled over 12 weeks (3) centered and scaled over all oblasts.
+Current hyperparameters are: (1) sum over 6, 12 and 24 weeks, (2) centered and scaled over 6, 12 and 24 weeks (3) centered and scaled over all oblasts.

 The processing label `std_label` follows the following schema: `sum_stat, time_std, space_std`.